 The Australian dictionary project was led by Professor Arthur Delbridge of the newly established Macquarie University.
 He was approached by Brian Clouston, managing director of Jacaranda Press, to produce an Australian general reference dictionary.

 The research team included Associate Professor John Bernard, Senior Tutor David Blair (both from Macquarie) as well as Dr Bill Ramson from the Australian National University.
-Among the team was research assistant Susan Butler who remained with the Macquarie and became its publisher in 1983, editor in 2005 and retired in 2017.
+Among the team was research assistant Susan Butler who remained with the Macquarie, as Publisher from 1983 until 2014, and as Editor from 2005 until 2017.

 The team’s objective was to create a dictionary in which all the pronunciations, spellings and definitions were taken from Australian English usage.
 It would not just be a dictionary of Australianisms (for that already existed) but would contain the entire vocabulary of English words used in Australia, including those that are common to all English speakers and those that are unique to this country.